DeanGilewicz/generator-ll-prototype/README.md

 - lint and minify js

+- transpile ES6 to ES5 if option chosen

 - move vendor js

 - compile and minify sass

-- compile handlebars templates (partials) into .html files
+- compile handlebars templates (and partials) into .html files

-- watch for any changes and includes livereload
+- watch for any changes

+- fires up a server so can view project locally at localhost:4000

+- includes livereload to increase productivity